priesgo/leptospira-variant-calling/README.md

 **Optional**
 * FastQC v0.11.5
-* CNVnator v0.3
+* CNVnator v0.3 (required for CNV calling)

 ## Installation

+Intall the dependencies.
-Clone the repository and install the required dependencies.
-Before running the pipeline, update the paths to dependecies in `config/config.sh` and source it:
+Clone the repository.
+Before running the pipeline, update the paths to dependencies in `config/config.sh` and source it:

 	source config/config.sh

 Consider adding this line to `~/.bashrc`.

+## Running the pipeline

-## SNVs and short indel variant calling
+### SNVs and short indel variant calling

 To call for SNPs and short indels either run the `scvc.sh` script: